-In the times of Nezahualcóyotl, the Chapultepec forest housed the first Botanical Garden of the country, forming through collections of exotic plants that were brought from other states of the Republic.
+In the times of Nezahualcóyotl, El Bosque de Chapultepec housed the first Botanical Garden of the country, forming through collections of exotic plants that were brought from other states of the Republic.

 It was inaugurated in 2006, built in a space of 5.3 hectares and offers visitors a magnificent landscape and a valuable collection of native and introduced plants.
 It also has an Orchid.